 There is no point in going to all the trouble of setting up dimension managers, fact providers, and conformed dimensions if you aren't going to perform drill-across queries.
-In other words, you need to "merge sort" separate answer sets on the row headers defined by the values from the conformed dimension attributes.
+In other words, you need to "sort merge" separate answer sets on the row headers defined by the values from the conformed dimension attributes.
 There are many ways to do this in standard BI tools and straight SQL.
+See articles 13.21, Simple Drill-Across in SQL, and 13.22, An Excel Macro for Drilling Across.